kunalbandale/Java-Programs/README.md

      - day-14
        - Somu went to the gym today.
 He decided to do X sets of squats.
 Each set consists of 15 squats.
 Determine the total number of squats that he did today.

+     - day-15
+       - In Chefland, everyone who earns strictly more than Y rupees per year, has to pay a tax to Chef.
+Chef has allowed a special scheme where you can invest any              amount of money and claim exemption for it.You have earned X (X>Y) rupees this year.
+Find the minimum amount of money you have to invest so that you don't              have to pay taxes this year.

  ## How to Run the Code